The Quest to Save Coral

 Did you know?

-• Corals are not plants and they aren’t shells — they are animals.
+• Corals aren’t plants and they aren’t shells — they’re animals.
 And some of the oldest; studies indicate some corals can live for 5,000 years.
-Like trees, corals have growth rings, which helps us determine their age.

 • Corals are very sophisticated creatures.
-They are actually composed of thousands of smaller animals — polyps — which are related to sea anemones and jellyfish.
-These polyps connect to one another, creating a single organism or colony.
-When these colonies grow and join with others, they become reefs.
+They’re made of thousands of smaller animals (polyps) that connect, creating a single organism or colony.
+These colonies join with others, becoming reefs.

 • There are two main types of coral: hard and soft.
-Hard corals are the “reef-building” corals, providing the structure of a coral reef.
-There are over 800 different variations of hard coral.
-Soft corals are bendable and look more like plants.
-These corals help provide protection for the reef.
+Hard corals are “reef-building” corals; Soft corals are bendable and protect the reef.

-• Most of the world’s coral reefs appear in six countries: Australia, Indonesia, Philippines, Papua New Guinea, Fiji, and the Maldives.
-But, over 100 countries have a coral reef near their borders.
+• Most of the world’s coral reefs appear in six countries: Australia, Indonesia, the Philippines, Papua New Guinea, Fiji, and the Maldives.

 • The Great Barrier Reef is the largest living structure on Earth, spanning over 2,200 km (1,400 mi) and dating back nearly 20,000 years ago.